tshmit/public/README.md

     * /sit/repair
     * /sit/specifications
     * /sit/labor
+    * /sit/om  (owner's manual)

   These values should be URL encoded.

-- `{ssc}` = system, subsystem, component, to be selected in the MotoLOGIC UI.
-SSCs can have values nested within the top level values.
-Here is a sample of top level values:
-    * /ssc/all
-    * /ssc/general
-    * /ssc/accessories
-    * /ssc/body
-    * /ssc/brakes
-    * /ssc/chassis
-    * /ssc/drivetrain
-    * /ssc/electrical
-    * /ssc/engine
-    * /ssc/hvac
-    * /ssc/hybrid
-    * /ssc/powertrain
-    * /ssc/restraints
-    * /ssc/steering
-    * /ssc/suspension
-    * /ssc/miscellaneous

-  These values should be URL encoded.

-  For example, to perform a request to search for “brakes” and select the “chassis>brakes” ssc and the “repair” sit:
+  For example, to perform a request to search for “brakes” and select the “repair” sit:

-  * The “repair” "service info type" has the path: "/sit/repair".
+  * The “repair” service info type has the path: `/sit/repair`.

-  * The “brakes” subsystem (a child of the "chassis" system) has the path `/ssc/chassis/brakes`.

   Thus, the query string, which must have its values URL encoded, would be:

-  `?keywords=brakes&sit=%2Fsit%2Frepair&ssc=%2Fssc%2Fchassis%2Fbrakes`
+  `?keywords=brakes&sit=%2Fsit%2Frepair`

-  The list of the possible sit and ssc values may change from time to time.
+  The list of the possible sit values may change from time to time.
 Please contact MotoLOGIC if you are running into problems with them.
+(Last updated on June 6, 2016.)

 - `{aces-car-field_1}..{aces-car-field_n}` = a set of “aces labels” and respective values which are used to map an aces car to a MotoLOGIC car.
 MotoLOGIC cares about only a subset of all possible “aces labels”.
 Also note that, with the exception of YearID, we mean aces labels, as in "ModelName", not aces IDs (e.g. "ModelID").
 The list of required aces labels is outlined below, with some sample values: